A new standard called Ecodesign is now in effect which means you can only buy more efficient log burning stoves.

 The only woodburning domestic heating appliance you can install and use if you live in a smoke-controlled zone must be exempt by the Department for Environment, Food and Rural Affairs (DEFRA).
 These stoves are independently tested to meet strict criteria on emissions.

-The rules will remain the same from 1 January 2022, but Ecodesign means that if you are buying a new stove to use in a smoke-controlled area, this must be DEFRA-exempt too.
+From 1 January 2022, the Ecodesign rules mean that if you are buying a new stove to use in a smoke-controlled area, this must be DEFRA-exempt too.

 Get the latest news, reviews and product advice straight to your inbox.